clereact/cle-react-playbook/README.md

 ## Development

 These source files build a static website using a library called [mdbook](https://github.com/rust-lang-nursery/mdBook#installation).
-The prior link provides multiple options for installing it locally.
+The prior link provides multiple options for installing it locally or if you have Homebrew installed you can run `brew bundle`.

 ### Running Locally